WinterProof™ Water System Antifreeze provides you with peace of mind:

 How To Winterize Your Property

-Keep your cottage plumbing system safe through harsh Canadian winters with Winterproof™ All Purpose Water System Antifreeze and our BurstGuard™ Guarantee -50˚C. Follow these simple steps to avoid complications and costly repairs:
+Keep your cottage plumbing system safe through winters with WINTERPROOF™ All Purpose Water System Antifreeze and our BURST GUARD™ Guarantee -100˚F. Follow these simple steps to avoid complications and costly repairs:

 Turn off the power in the hot water tank to protect the heating elements from trying to warm water that is no longer there.